Parth-design-ops/Power-BI/Sales Insights Dashboard/Sales-Insight-Dashboard-using-Power-BI/README.md

 ## Solution

-Sales director of the AltiQ hardware, decided to build a PowerBI Dashboard for converting the data into visual representation to make data driven decisions.
-So, he hired a team of data people to complete this task.

 ### AIMS Grid

 ----
-By using the AIMS grid project management tool, we made sure what are the purpose, stakeholder, end result and success criteria  of our project.
+By using the AIMS grid project management tool, we made sure what the purpose, stakeholder, end result and success criteria  of our project.

 <img src ="https://github.com/NotRamm/Sales-Insight-Dashboard-using-Power-BI/blob/master/Screenshots/AIMS%20grid%20sales%20insights.jpg">